snowyu/mtmake-osx/README.md

 If git is not installed, you can get it via Homebrew too: "brew install git"

-Note that for compatbility with older CPUs (like Core 2) it is necessary to install dependencies from bottles, because those are automatically compiled by Homebrew to work on all CPUs supported by OS X Mavericks.
+Note that for compatibility with older CPUs (like Core 2) it is necessary to install dependencies from bottles, because those are automatically compiled by Homebrew to work on all CPUs supported by OS X Mavericks.